KYKN: Programming

+Most of KYKN's programming is nationally syndicated talk shows with an hour of local talk and news at noon on weekdays.

+Local hosts include Mike Allegre, Jake Atsma, Warren Franklin, Charlie McGuire, Hunter Newton, and Denise Quinn.
+National hosts include Glenn Beck, Larry Elder, Sebastian Gorka, Lee Habeeb, Hugh Hewitt, Charlie Kirk, Bill O'Reilly, Joe Pags, Dennis Prager, Todd Starnes, and Chris Stigall.

+Weekend specialty shows focus on travel, law, technology, guns, car repair, and the outdoors.
+Weekend hosts include Kim Komando, Rudy Maxa, and Erick Erickson.
+Most hours begin with an update from Townhall News.

+In autumn, sports programming includes local high school football.
+KYKN is also the Salem affiliate for the Seattle Mariners, as well as for football and basketball at the University of Oregon.

 History

-Launch as KGAE
+KGAE

-This station began broadcasting in 1951 as KGAE with 1,000 watts of power, daytime-only, on a frequency of 1430 kHz.
-The station, licensed to serve the city of Salem, Oregon, was owned by a partnership known as Allen, Truhan, & Clark with partner W. Gordon serving as president and general manager.
+This station began broadcasting in 1951 as KGAE.
+It had 1,000 watts of power as a daytime-only station.
+The original call sign was KGAE and its city of license was Salem, Oregon.
+It was owned by a partnership known as Allen, Truhan, & Clark, with partner W. Gordon serving as president and general manager.

 This partnership would be soon dissolved leading to a now-oft cited court case that went all the way to the Oregon Supreme Court.
 As a result, Allen took control of the stations in 1952 with the broadcast license transferred to a new company called KGAE, Inc. Allen remained president but Hal Davis took over the general manager duties.